MasterMidi/VestbjergSalesSystemet/README.md

 # VestbjergSalesSystemet

 ### Description:
-The project was develop for our first semester project, to be used in our first year exam, studing computer science at UCN Aalborg, Denmark.
+The project was developed for our first semester project, studing computer science at UCN Aalborg, Denmark.
 The project is designed using 3-layer architecture, and is using a tui, however it will be updated to implement a gui.

 The project is followed up in a report, where we first analysed the buisness we were developing the system for, essistially creating a buisness case.